-Please complete and return to the school office, via the e-mail address: office@stgcps.org who will acknowledge receipt and explain how this matter will be dealt with.
+Please complete and return to the Headteacher via the email address: office@stgcps.org who will acknowledge receipt and explain how this matter will be dealt with.

 Your name: Student's name: Year Group:

-Your relationship to the Your relationship to the student:
+Your relationship to the student:

 Address:

-Day time telephone nu mber:
+Day time telephone number:

-Evening telephone nun nber:
+Evening telephone number:

-Please give details of yo our complaint:
+Please give details of your complain it:

-Continue over leaf or write on a separate sheet if preferred
+Continue over leaf or write on a sep parate sheet if preferred

+What action, if any, have you alread what was the response)?
 What action, if any, have you already taken to try and resolve your complaint?
 (Who did you speak to and what was the response)?

-What actions do you feel might resolve the problem at this stage?
+What actions do you feel might reso What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
+I Are you attaching any paperwork?
 If so, please give details:

 Signature: Date:

 For School use only

 Date acknowledgement sent:

 By whom:

 Complaint referred to:

-Date: